tobiasbaxter/GARCHVolatilityForecast/README.md

 # ARIMA-GARCH Volatility Forecasting Dashboard

 This interactive web application, built with Plotly Dash, provides a comprehensive toolkit for time series analysis and volatility forecasting of major tech stocks.
 Users can specify a custom ARIMA-GARCH model and evaluate its in-sample forecast performance.
+Dataset was retrieved using Polygon API and saved into a .pkl file.

 ## Methodology Overview